-And there's many cultures that use chocolate in savory dishes whose origins go back hundreds and in some cases, thousands of years, including Mole and here in France, where it's not uncommon for many cooks to sneak a bit of grated a chocolate into their Coq au Vin.
+There are many cultures that use chocolate in savory dishes, whose origins go back hundreds and in some cases, thousands of years, including Mole.
+In France, it’s not uncommon for many cooks to sneak a bit of grated a chocolate into their Coq au Vin.
+So why not in pizza?

 Cocoa Nib and Spiced Lamb Sausage Pizza